dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 (cid:129) D3: Distance.
 D = |A+I-1| .
 The range of this metric is [0, 1].
 A value of 0 indicates that the component is directly on the Main Sequence.
 A value of 1 indicates that the component is as far away as possible from the Main Sequence.

-2. The author begs the reader’s indulgence for the arrogance of borrowing such an important term from
+2. The author begs the reader's indulgence for the arrogance of borrowing such an important term from

 astronomy.